-The trail to Hilltop Hot Springs is short, flat, and straight forward making it one of the easiest hot springs to access in Mammoth Lakes.
+The trail to Hilltop Hot Springs is short, flat, and straightforward forward making it one of the easiest hot springs to access in Mammoth Lakes.

 In the winter I recommend using microspikes on your hiking boots to avoid slipping and falling on snow and ice.

 This is a pretty short trail and typically you don’t need snowshoes to reach the hot springs unless you go right after a storm with lots of fresh snowfall.
 There are also some narrow sections that pass through a sensitive meadow habitat so wooden walkways have been placed to assist with crossing.

 Once you reach the hot springs, you can set down your bag and clothing on the fake grass mats next to it so your things don’t get dirty.
 The pool itself is made out of rocks and cement and has small steps placed in front of it to assist with getting in and out.

 The hot mineral water flows to the pool through a system of pipes that can be adjusted for temperature and volume.
 This is one of the hottest springs in the area and I could only bear being in the pool for a few minutes at a time.

 The best part about visiting hot springs in Mammoth is that they’re free and the scenery is just unreal.
 Winter is an especially beautiful time to come here to enjoy the snow-covered mountains and landscape.